Ship more secure code, faster

-Starting Q4 in 2024, The Cyber Resilience Act (CRA) will introduce obligatory software support and vulnerability disclosure guidelines for all commercial software with users in the European Union.
+In Q4 2024, The Cyber Resilience Act (CRA) introduced obligatory software support and vulnerability disclosure guidelines for all commercial software with users in the European Union.

 CRA REQUIREMENTS